AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/devops/A Docker Tutorial for Beginners.md

 foodtrucks_web_1   python3 app.py                   Up      0.0.0.0:5000->5000/tcp
 ```

 Unsurprisingly, we can see both the containers running successfully.
 Where do the names come from?
 Those were created automatically by Compose.
-But does _Compose_ also create the network automatically?
+But does _Compose_ also **create the network automatically**?
 Good question!
 Let's find out.

 First off, let us stop the services from running.
 We can always bring them back up in just one command.
 Data volumes will persist, so it’s possible to start the cluster again with the same data using docker-compose up.
 To destroy the cluster and the data volumes, just type `docker-compose down -v`.